Breast Augmentation – Implant Profiles, Recovery, Risks, Cost

 Types of Breast Implants

 Round breast implants come in different ‘profiles‘: moderate, moderate-plus, and high.
 The image on the left demonstrates different profiles of breast implants, with all three implants having the same volume.
 The profile refers to the combination of width and projection (front-to-back dimension) of the implant.
-A moderate profile 300 cc breast implant is wider and has less projection (like the implant on top in the image on the left) than a high profile implant (the implant on the bottom), and a moderate-plus implant is in between those two.
+A moderate profile 300 cc breast implant is wider and has less projection (like the implant on top in the image on the left) than a high profile implant (the implant on the bottom).
+A moderate-plus profile implant is in between those two.
 All three may contain 300 cc’s of saline or silicone, but the shapes are different.
 It’s pretty hard to look at pictures on websites, trying to determine what volume and profile implant might work best for you.
 That’s where the Vectra 3-d system adds real value to the consultation, helping see potential outcomes with specific implants.

 Breast Augmentation Surgery – Incision site options